List of Ultraman Gaia characters: Gamu Takayama

 At the beginning of the series, Gamu enrolled in the Quantum Physics Laboratory of Jonan University and met Ultraman Gaia in an experiment to discover the will of the Earth.
 During C.O.V.'s invasion, he was bestowed with Gaia's light to fight against the monster and was hired as the XIG's analyzer.
 His XIG Fighter possesses a remote control system that allowed him to transform without raising suspicions.
 While fighting as Gaia, Gamu always found himself clashing with an Alchemy Stars deserter Fujimiya, who gained the ability to transform into Agul.
-Their connection caused him to be fired from XIG in episode 23 until he was hired again under Commander Ishimuro's wish.
+Their connection caused him to be fired from XIG in episode 23 until he was hired again under Commander Ishimuro's wishes.
 Gamu accidentally revealed his identity as Gaia, and Fujimiya's identity as well, to his XIG teammates when he was witnessing Agul's defeat by Zebubu.
 After Gaia and Agul's defeat by Zogu, Gamu and Fujimiya's identities were exposed worldwide and he briefly regained the ability to transform to fight against her.
-In aftermath of the battle, Gamu resumed his life as a university student.
+In the aftermath of the battle, Gamu resumed his life as a university student.
 In Once Again Gaia, Gamu was given the position of an irregular soldier when briefly joining the XIG again.
 His encounter with Rinar provided him the power to transform into Gaia again and fight against Gakuzom.

 Despite his excellence in the scientific field, Gamu is shown to be weak in terms of physical fitness and eventually trains harder as the series progresses to keep up Gaia's performance.
 This becomes essential when Gaia received the light of Agul as it needed a stronger body to catch up with the increase of power.
 In The Battle In Hyperspace, Gamu's favorite book is the Irish novel Gulliver's Travels, being the source of his inspiration in Quantum physics.
 His main transformation device is the Esplender (エスプレンダー, Esupurendā), lifting it upwards when transforming into Ultraman Gaia.

 Gamu Takayama is portrayed by Takeshi Yoshioka (吉岡 毅志, Yoshioka Takeshi) and Jun Masuo (増尾 遵, Masuo Jun) in his childhood.
 The setting of Gamu is supposedly to be a "boy genius", but Takeshi is able to portray him in several feats.
-Takeshi himself overjoyed when he was able to reprise Gamu in a separate work, Superior Ultraman 8 Brothers, although Gamu in said movie is portrayed as a separate iteration to the original televisions series.
+Takeshi himself overjoyed when he was able to reprise Gamu in a separate work, Superior Ultraman 8 Brothers, although Gamu in said movie is portrayed as a separate iteration to the original television series.